-Public House floating flooring is designed with a Valinge 2G tongue and groove inner-locking mechanism.
+Cellar House floating flooring is designed with a Valinge 2G angle angle tongue and groove interlocking mechanism.
 Please refer to and follow the installation process and procedures as illustrated in the installation video provided by Valinge.
-Please note that the video guidelines are for an angle angle method of installation, which MUST be followed.
-Installing the floor using any other method of engaging the tongue and groove locking mechanism can/will result in failure of said locking system (i.e., joint separation and/or ledging) which is not covered under ANY/ALL applicable warranties offered by Johnson for this product.
+Please note that the guidelines are for an angle angle tap method of installation, which MUST be followed.
+Installing the floor using any other method of engaging the tongue and groove locking mechanism can/will result in failure of said locking system, which can/will result in joint breakage, broken edges, joint separation and/or ledging which is not covered under ANY/ALL applicable warranties offered by Johnson for this product.
+NOTE: It is recommended to work out of 3 to 5 cartons when installing the floor.